whitneyakinola/training-portfolio/README.md

 [View LinkedIn for Recommendations](https://www.linkedin.com/in/whitneyakinola)

 ## MuleSoft DataWeave How-to Tutorials
-DataWeave is MuleSoft's propietary language.
+DataWeave is MuleSoft's propietary language used for building data transformations.
 It is a powerful functional programming language similar to Scala.
 It can be ran inside a Mule 4 flow or as a standalone language invoked through the DataWeave CLI.

-Description
+Description:
 Wrote several How to videos for my popular Integration blog.
 Tutorials include written theory and application through a walkthrough.
 Readers can use the try-code feature to spin up there own DataWeave playground
 ### How to Mask Sensitive Data using DataWeave?
 [Go to Tutorial](https://futureproofconsult.com/blog/how-to-mask-sensitive-data-in-mule-4-using-dataweave)